Key concepts

 View

-Views are used to visualize data.
-They are predefined queries that can be used to extract real-time statistics and exported files.
+Views are predefined queries used to visualize data.
+They can be used to monitor real-time statistics or export data.

 Payments